ofwonogodwin/Skin_Cure_AI/README.md

 # Skin_Cure_AI  (In Development)

 This AI-powered web-based system is designed to detect skin diseases from images and provide diagnoses with recommended treatments. <br>
-The project is currently in development and is expected to be ready by May 2025.
+The project is currently in development and is expected to have an initial prototype by May 2025.
 ## Planned Features

 ✅ Users can upload a photo of their skin condition.<br>